-kolla_docker_namespace Docker namespace to use for Kolla images.
+kolla\docker\namespace Docker namespace to use for Kolla images.
 Default is kolla.

-kolla_docker_registry_username Username to use to access a docker registry.
+kolla\docker\registry\username Username to use to access a docker registry.
 Default is not set, in which case the registry will be used without authentication.

-kolla_docker_registry_password Password to use to access a docker registry.
+kolla\docker\registry\password Password to use to access a docker registry.
 Default is not set, in which case the registry will be used without authentication.

-kolla_openstack_release Kolla OpenStack release version.
+kolla\openstack\release Kolla OpenStack release version.
 This should be a Docker image tag.
-Default is {{ openstack_release }}, which takes the OpenStack release name (e.g. rocky) on stable branches and tagged releases, or master on the Kayobe master branch.
+Default is {{ openstack\release }}, which takes the OpenStack release name (e.g. rocky) on stable branches and tagged releases, or master on the Kayobe master branch.

-For example, to deploy Kolla rocky images with a namespace of example, and a private Docker registry at registry.example.com: 4000, and the zed release.
+For example, to deploy Kolla centos binary images with a namespace of example, and a private Docker registry at registry.example.com:4000, tagged with 7.0.0.1:

 '''

-kolla_base_distro: rocky
+kolla_base_distro: centos

+kolla_install_type: binary

 kolla_docker_namespace: example

 kolla_docker_registry: registry.example.com:4000

-kolla_openstack_release: zed
+kolla_openstack_release: 7.0.0.1

 '''